Huterenok/bebrohide/README.md

 bebrohide reveal -r ./mega_bebra.exe -d ./assets -c
 ```

-And now you have your decoded file 'bebra.txt' inside 'assets' folder.
-If you use '--clear' parameter, file 'mega_bebra.exe' will be cleared of hidden one.
+Then you enter your password for encoding/decoding data and that's all.
+Now you have your decoded file 'bebra.txt' inside 'assets' folder.
+If you used '--clear' parameter, file 'mega_bebra.exe' would be cleared of hidden one.